AltspaceVR/secret-caesar/docs/tutorial.md

 [If execute:]

 **NARRATOR**: Mister or Madame President, use your new executive powers to execute your political rivals.
 The player you choose will be killed, and thus ineligible to vote, hold office, or join in discussion.
 If you kill a liberal, the narrow liberal majority will be broken, and the fascists can vote in a block to push through whatever they want.
 If you kill a fascist, their minority grows smaller, and the liberals have an edge.
-If you kill Hitler, the liberals win outright.
+If you kill Trump, the liberals win outright.
 You will not know which of the above you chose until the end of the game, so choose carefully!

 [If veto:]